Skip To Main Content

 History & Traditions

 In 1850, Frederick William Gunn, educator, prominent abolitionist, and outdoorsman, along with his wife, Abigail Brinsmade Gunn, founded their school on a hilltop in bucolic Washington, Connecticut.
-For more than 170 years, The Frederick Gunn School has flourished by standing squarely on the ideals of its founders: intellectual strength, moral courage, physical rigor and character.
+For 176 years, The Frederick Gunn School has flourished by standing squarely on the ideals of its founders: intellectual strength, moral courage, physical rigor and character.

 Today, there are reminders of Mr. Gunn’s legacy all around us.
 Most are not as tangible as a school building or a sepia-colored photograph but have shown to be even more lasting.
 Mr. Gunn’s philosophy of education, with its emphasis on character development, curiosity, and independent thinking, remains relevant today.
 What was regarded as iconoclastic at the time has proven to be universal.
 Today’s Gunn graduates are not only prepared but eager to face the challenges of the 21st century and, like our founder, Be a Force for Good.